RetroDECK/ES-DE/USERGUIDE.md

 Settings for the built-in screensaver.

-**Screensaver after**
+**Start screensaver after (minutes)**

 After how many minutes to start the screensaver.
-If set to 0 minutes, the automatic screensaver will be deactivated.
-It can however still be started manually, if the Screensaver controls settings is activated.
+If set to 0 minutes, the timer will be deactivated and the screensaver will never start automatically.
+It's however still possible to start the screensaver manually in this case, assuming the _Enable screensaver controls_ setting is enabled.
+Note that while any menu is open, the screensaver will not start.

+**Screensaver type**

+The screensaven type to use; _Dim_, _Black_, _Slideshow_ or _Video_.

-**Screensaver controls**
+**Enable screensaver controls**

 This includes the ability to start the screensaver manually, but also to browse Left and Right between images or videos, and to launch the game shown by the screensaver using the A button.

-**Screensaver behavior**

-The screensaven style to use, which includes _Dim_, _Black_, _Slideshow_ and _Video_.

 #### Slideshow screensaver settings

 Options specific to the slideshow screensaver.

-**Swap images after (secs)**
+**Swap images after (seconds)**

-How long to play videos before changing to the next game.
+For how long to display images before changing to the next game.
 Allowed range is between 5 and 120 seconds.

 **Stretch images to screen resolution**